dalecassidy/RoboND-Perception-Project/writeup_template.md

 100% of items (5 of 5) from `pick_list_2.yaml` for `test2.world` and
 75% of items (6 of 8) from `pick_list_3.yaml` in `test3.world` to meet specifications.

-If I had more time I would focus on figuring out how to label the back two images in test world 3 I word work on identifying the two remaining objects in scene 3.
+If I had more time I would focus on how to label the two remaining objects in scene 3.
 The book and the glue were not being identified.
 I would look into why that may be.
-Perhaps adding another feature, looking at the way the objects were clustered and segmented may help.
+Perhaps adding another feature or looking at the way the objects were clustered and segmented may help or even trying a different kernel in SVM.
 Also, if I had more time I would work on the place part of the project as well.